-If any of the statements are genuine, then we may see Jessica (spoken as in the 3rd person) being viral – the crazy mother everywhere looking.
-The desire to find and be with her child – pick you up honey and Mummy’s here.
-And the deadly mountain and ice associated with a mountain.
-Alternatively, ice refers to the drug.
+If any of the statements are genuine, then we may see Jessica (spoken as in the 3rd person) being viral – the mother everywhere looking (FS ‘crazy Mom status’).
+The desire to find and be with her child – ‘pick you up honey’ and ‘Mommy’s here’.
+And, the deadly mountain and ice associated with a mountain.
+Alternatively, ice refers to the drug, almost like an entity itself speaking (‘said’).

 RS: May answer the others.
 She came [v]iral.
 Pick you up honey.
 Kill said ice.
 Mummy’s here.
 Kill mountain here.